Near Independence in Defiance County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection, and the United States Daughters of 1812 marker series.

 Location.
 41° 17.521′ N, 84° 15.758′ W. Marker is near Independence, Ohio, in Defiance County.
 Marker is on Ohio Route 424 1.1 miles east of Indepedence Road (County Route 185), on the right when traveling east.
+This historical marker is located in Independence Dam State Park, very near the Maumee River, on the park roadway, approximately 1.1 miles east of the park entrance (off of State Route 424).
 Touch for map.
-This historical marker is located in Independence Dam State Park, very near the Maumee River, on the park roadway, approximately 1.1 miles east of the park entrance (off of State Route 424).
 Marker is in this post office area: Defiance OH 43512, United States of America.
+Touch for directions.